 - 1. 19 Del.
-C. § 2363 controls the recovery of workers' compensation liens from third parties responsible for the employee's injury. - a.
-Section 2363 provides that the claimant's acceptance of workers' compensations benefits is not an election of remedies and the claimant still has a viable cause of action against a third party tortfeasor. - b.
+C. § 2363 controls the recovery of workers' compensation liens from third parties responsible for the employees injury. - a.
+Section 2363 provides that the claimants acceptance of workers' compensations benefits is not an election of remedies and the claimant still has a viable cause of action against a third party tort feasor. - b.
 Any recovery by the employee is subject to a lien by the carrier.
-The lien is a priority lien except to the extent that the lien consists of expenses that are PIP eligible.
-In that case, the carrier does not have lien against the claimant's third-party settlement, but has an independent right of subrogation in the same manner as a PIP or no fault carrier.
+The lien of the carrier is a priority lien except to the extent that the lien consists of expenses that were originally, or could have been paid by personal injury protection benefits in a motor vehicle accident context.
+In that case, the carrier does not have lien but has an independent right of subrogation in the same manner as a PIP or no fault carrier.
 21 Del.
 C. § 2118. - c.
 If the claimant or his representative does not bring suit within 260 days of the accident, the carrier may elect to do so in the name of the claimant.
 In order to do so the carrier must give the claimant 30 days' notice of its intent by registered mail. - d.
 Settlement by one party does not include additional recovery by the other.